 Note: A provider may charge members 100 percent of the applicable fees for providing a second or additional set of copies of the member's health care records.

-For information regarding fees that may be charged to members for copies of health care records, refer to s.
-146.83(3f), Wis.
+The DHS (Department of Health Services) adjusts the amounts a provider may charge for providing copies of a member's health care records yearly per s.
+146.83(3f)(c), Wis.
 Stats.